gabrielmcg/Docker-docs/ops/README.md

 </ul>

-<p class="p">If you wish to configure your nodes with different specifications rather than the ones
+<p class="p">If you wish to configure your nodes with different specifications to the ones
 defined by the group, it is possible to declare the same variables at the node level, overriding the group value.
-For instance, you could have one of your workers with higher specifications by doing:</p>
+For instance, you could have one of your workers with higher specifications by setting:</p>

 <pre class="pre codeblock"><code>[worker]